xinghao/spree_paypal_express/README.markdown

 NOTES
 =====

-To automatically capture funds, add this to you site extension's activate method:
+To automatically capture funds or enable accepting eCheck payments, add this to you site extension's activate method:

     if Spree::Config.instance
       Spree::Config.set(:auto_capture => true)